Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

 \section{Solving the Characteristic Initial Value Problem for the Hadamard Tail}

-In this work, we will directly solve the wave equation \eqref{eq:wave eq PH} as a characteristic initial value problem.
+In this work, we will directly solve the wave equation \eqref{eq:wave eq PH} as a characteristic initial value problem for the tail biscalar $V$.
 More concretely, we shall develop a numerical scheme which will evolve initial data on the light cone, i.e., on

-This CID is given by Eqs.\eqref{eqn:VsigmaExpansion}--\eqref{eq:hat V1 M2xS2}.
+This CID is given by Eqs.\eqref{eqn:VsigmaExpansion}, \eqref{v0def} and \eqref{eq:hat V1 M2xS2}.
 This section provides the details of the scheme and the results.
 We split this section into three subsections: we first rewrite the wave equation in variables suitable to the CID problem; we then describe the numerical scheme; finally, we show our results for $V$.